-Noise cancelling headphones and earmuffs for kids and babies can provide several health and mental benefits.
-In this article we’ll examine the top 5 benefits, as well as recommend some of the best headphones and earmuffs for noise reduction that are available today.
+Noise-canceling headphones and earmuffs for kids and babies can provide health and mental benefits.
+In this article, we’ll examine the top 5 benefits, as well as recommend some of the best headphones and earmuffs for noise reduction that are available today.

-In addition to the benefit of hearing protection, children with Autism, ADHD, and sensory and auditory processing issues can benefit from the reduction of noise that a set of top noise reducing headphones can provide.
+In addition to the benefit of hearing protection, children with Autism, ADHD, and sensory and auditory processing issues can benefit from the reduction of noise that a set of top noise-reducing headphones can provide.
 School classrooms are not always soundproofed, and the amount of noise in a busy classroom can have detrimental effects on some kid’s ability to learn.

 1. Protect Developing Ears